Resilient-Labs/matching-card-bootcamp/README.md

 Initially, I used array code from my Tic Tac Toe app since this was a similar project that detected matches.
 I then realized that I did not need to compute which column or row they are in.
 All I needed was to check if they were not the same exact card but still the same images.
 To figure out successful matches, they are in a separate array where I check the length of to see if all 5 pairs have been found.

+## Optimizations

+* Fix "empty" cards having the hover effect
+* Fix the congratulations DOM manipulation not working
+* Make the cards design more complex

 # Lessons Learned

 * Learned how to add elements via JavaScript